 Smooth projects happen when the lines of communication are open, this will undoubtedly improve over time as well, but having a good rapport upfront is the best way to begin.

 Tip 6: Know your customer and brand

-You are no doubt an expert in your products, services, and industry, but do you understand the personality of your brand and customer?
+You are undoubtedly an expert in your products, services, and industry, but do you understand your brand’s and customers’ personalities?

 You need to help your designer understand what your company does as well as you do.

-Your brand and the target audience can be connected via good design, it's a form of communication that can have a significant impact on the success of your business, so the designer needs to know the kind of people they are creating designs for.
+Your brand and the target audience can be connected via good design, it’s a form of communication that can significantly impact your business’s success, so the designer needs to know the kind of people they are creating designs for.